 Glaciers of Nepal

-Since water is an essential natural resource in Nepal, it has been used in the production of electricity, irrigation projects, drinking purposes, household activities, fish farming, etc. Nepal has the capacity to produce a large megawatt of electricity, but it has failed to do so, due to which Nepal is suffering from massive load shedding.
+Since water is an essential natural resource in Nepal, it has been used in producing electricity, irrigation projects, drinking purposes, household activities, fish farming, etc. Nepal can produce a large megawatt of electricity, but it has failed to do so, so Nepal is suffering from massive load shedding.
 People of the capital city are facing a scarcity of drinking water.
 Agriculture in Terai has not been effective due to the lack of water.
 As a whole, the availability of this natural resource has not been able to be fully utilized by the government of Nepal.

 Minerals

 Nepal is rich in minerals which are another important natural resource available here.
-There are a large number of minerals, like metallic, non-metallic, fuel, stones, etc., found mostly in the mountainous part of the country.
+There are many minerals, like metallic, non-metallic, fuel, stones, etc., found mostly in the mountainous part of the country.
 Gold, limestone, mica, copper, and irons are also available in Nepal, based on research.
 It has been recently researched that Nepal has a possibility of petroleum products in the cities like Nepalgunj, Biratnagar, Dailekh, and Pyuthan.
-The research is going on, and if possible, there is the possibility of establishing the petroleum industry in Nepal in the near future.
+The research is going on, and if possible, there is the possibility of establishing the petroleum industry in Nepal soon.
 Similarly, minerals like limestone are used for cement production.
 They are found in Surkhet, Hetauda, Chovar.
-A research team has revealed that Kathmandu and Mustang have an abundance of sources of natural gasses available, but it is not officially confirmed yet.
+A research team has revealed that Kathmandu and Mustang have abundant sources of natural gasses available, but it is not officially confirmed yet.

 map of nepal